windx0303/CODA-19/README.md

 ## Acknowledgements
-This project is supported by Coronavirus Research Seed Fund (CRSF) and College of IST COVID-19 Seed Funding, both at the Penn State University.
+This project is supported by the Huck Institutes of the Life Sciences' Coronavirus Research Seed Fund (CRSF) at Penn State University and the College of IST COVID-19 Seed Fund at Penn State University.
 We thank the crowd workers for participating in this project and providing useful feedback.
-We thank Tiffany Knearem and Shih-Hong (Alan) Huang for reviewing our interfaces and the text used in our HITs.
-We thank VoiceBunny.com for granting a 20% discount for the voiceover for the worker tutorial video to support projects relevant to COVID-19.
+We thank VoiceBunny Inc. for granting a 20% discount for the voiceover for the worker tutorial video to support projects relevant to COVID-19.
-We also thank the staff members in the Finance Office in IST for acting quickly, allowing us to start the project rapidly.
+We also thank Tiffany Knearem and Shih-Hong (Alan) Huang for reviewing our interfaces and the text used in our HITs.